 Leveraging Technology to Overcome Distribution Challenges

 Schools are quickly developing ways to track distributions and ensure each student receives the correct item.
-Raptor Technologies, a trusted school safety software provider to over 32,000 K-12 clients in the U.S., is seeing many of our partner schools digitally track and record all their distributions within the Raptor Emergency Management® system.
+Raptor Technologies, a trusted school safety software provider to over 32,000 K-12 customers in the U.S., is seeing many of our partner schools digitally track and record all their distributions within the Raptor Emergency Management system.

-While one component of the Raptor Emergency Management system, Raptor Reunification®, was built to help schools reunify students with approved guardians during a crisis, many clients are innovating—using the system to instead help record and track distributions.
+While one component of the Raptor Emergency Management system, Raptor Reunification, was built to help schools reunify students with approved guardians during a crisis, many customers are innovating using the system to instead help record and track distributions.

 The three new scenarios Raptor is seeing are:

 - Meal delivery with inventory outside same person who greets the car hands the meal to the student or guardian

 - Meal delivery with inventory inside one person greets the car and asks for students names then alerts a runner, who is inside with the meals, to bring the meal outside to the car